 But I came to Uganda for something rather more old-fashioned and serene: exploring the country's wildlife and lodges and in particular, trekking for gorillas.

 We overnighted at the Emin Pasha Hotel in Kampala, a recently renovated colonial residence.
 It was hot, the Nile beers were cold and we enjoyed the company of the beau monde of Kampala, this being the regular Friday band night and the Emin Pasha, the place to be.
 A word of caution, if you want an early night's sleep, don't go to the Emin Pasha on Friday!

 It is quite a long drive to the National Park of the Bwindi Impenetrable Forest, a good 12 hours drive over pretty rough roads.
 We broke up the trip by staying overnight at Mihingo Lodge in Lake Mburo NP, a very relaxing détente.
 But the real purpose of the trip was gorillas and we were on the road soon enough again.

 Bwindi Impenetrable Forest

-Arriving at Clouds Mountain Lodge was the perfect antidote after many hours of bone jarring driving.
+Arriving at Clouds Mountain Lodge was the perfect antidote after many hours of bone-jarring driving.
 The lodge itself is reminiscent of a 1930's mountain or highland shooting lodge.
 Stone and brick on the exterior, relaxed understated luxury on the inside.
-The ambience shouted to you to sit down and ease yourself in a sofa sipping your gin and tonic.
+The ambience shouted to you to sit down and ease yourself on a sofa sipping your gin and tonic.
 This luxury was to be all the more appreciated because the real hard business of trekking was the next day.

 Uganda Gorilla Trek